Back pain can be crippling. Every night, we have to face it – and it can ruin that next stretch of time before we return to the sheets once more…

 From sleeping positions to physical conditions, back pain doesn’t have a single parent cause.
 Even poor back support – your bedding, pillows and mattress – can have a huge impact on how you feel in the morning, or whether you sleep well at all.

 It’s this last problem we’re going to look at here: the best mattress for a bad back.
-When it comes to sleep, we believe everyone should get the right support.
+When it comes to sleep, we believe everyone should get the right support and comfort.
 Team Tweak are here to offer advice on which mattress is right for you, because (literally) everybody is different.
 One sleeping arrangement can exacerbate back pain for some certain ailments, yet could deliver amazing benefits to someone else.
+Your back pain could be the result of your mattress - and the firmness of it!
 We're here to help you find the ultimate solution to your sleep, whatever your needs may be.

 So, that’s why we’ve paid attention to the subtleties lying beneath you… Keep reading for a full, all-comers guide to reducing back pain during sleep.